 Might or could can replace “would” in the second conditional.
 When these words are used, it can have a slight change of meaning:

 - would = impossible or unlikely

 - could = ability (would be able to)

 Let’s look at some examples: Let’s imagine a company.
 Perhaps they provide a service but customers usually have to wait a very long time to receive the service.
 Some people are having a discussion about the company and this problem of response times:

-- If the company reduced their response times, they would have more customers. (= but it is unlikely that this will happen)
+- If the company reduced its response times, they would have more customers. (= but it is unlikely that this will happen)

-- If the company reduced their response times, they might have more customers. (= it is unlikely but possible)
+- If the company reduced its response times, they might have more customers. (= it is unlikely but possible)

 Now I’d love to hear from you.
 Plus, you can get some practice and share your comments below for feedback.

 - If you had more free time, what would you do?

 - If your friend at work made a huge mistake, what would you suggest?